Eric Gerets

-He started his playing career as an amateur for his local team AA Rekem, before achieving success with Standard Liège and PSV.
-Nicknamed "The Lion (of Flanders)", Gerets was regarded as one of the top right backs in Europe at his peak and is considered one of the greatest players in Belgian football history.
+As a striker, he started his playing career as an amateur for his local team AA Rekem, before achieving success as a right-back with Standard Liège and PSV.
+Nicknamed "The Lion (of Flanders)", Gerets was regarded as one of the top right-backs in Europe at his peak and is considered one of the greatest players in Belgian football history.
 He is famous for having captained PSV to their first and only European Cup win in 1988.

-As a coach, Gerets is best known for his advocacy of systems thinking.
-He is one of six managers – along with José Mourinho, Carlo Ancelotti, Giovanni Trapattoni, Tomislav Ivić and Ernst Happel – to have won top domestic league championships in at least four European countries.
+As a coach, Gerets is one of six managers – along with José Mourinho, Carlo Ancelotti, Giovanni Trapattoni, Tomislav Ivić and Ernst Happel – to have won top domestic league championships in at least four countries.

 Club career

 Gerets began his career playing for amateur side AA Rekem before joining then titleholders Standard de Liège.
 Making his debut 16 April 1972 coming on for Silvester Takač against FC Diest.
 In the 1972–73 season Standard reached the Cup final, manager Vlatko Marković let Gerets start despite not being an established first team member as Standard lost 2–1 to fierce rivals Anderlecht.
-The following season, Gerets replaced 29-year-old Jacques Beurlet and became the first choice right back for the Rouches.
+The following season, Gerets replaced 29-year-old Jacques Beurlet and became the first choice right-back for the Rouches.
 In 1975 Gerets made his debut for the national team.

-Gerets played for Standard Liège, Milan, MVV Maastricht and PSV, winning among others the 1987–88 European Cup, two Belgian championships and six Dutch championships.
+Gerets played for Standard Liège, A.C.
+Milan, MVV Maastricht and PSV, winning among others the 1987–88 European Cup, two Belgian championships and six Dutch championships.

-Gerets was an offensively-minded right back, known for his stamina, tactical discipline, grit and mental toughness.
+Gerets was an offensively-minded right-back, known for his stamina, tactical discipline, grit and mental toughness.
+In combination with his physical appearance (hair blowing in the wind, a full but elegant beard, slumped trunk) he was soon nicknamed "The Lion".
 He was also known for long distance throw-ins.

-He is the third-most capped player for the Belgium national team, with 86 appearances and two goals.

 Standard Liège

 In the 1980s, a new generation of players emerged at Standard.
 Noted manager Ernst Happel was hired, and later the club brought Raymond Goethals back to Belgium.
 Players like Arie Haan, Guy Vandersmissen, Michel Preud'homme, Walter Meeuws, Jos Daerden and Simon Tahamata became key players, whilst Gerets was the captain of the team.
 In 1980, Standard finished runners-up in the league, before winning the 1981 National Cup with a 4–1 win over Lokeren SC.
 In 1982, Standard won the title by beating Waterschei SV Thor in the last match of the season.
 A few days later, they faced Barcelona in the European Cup Winners' Cup final, which they lost 2–1.
 The influence of Gerets on Standard's success was recognised when he was awarded the 1982 Belgian Golden Shoe.
 The following year he captained Standard to another league title, their ninth overall, which would prove to be their last until 2007–08.

+With Standard, Gerets eventually won 2 national titles, a National Cup, a Super Cup and a League Cup.